 A medical malpractice lawsuit is usually a pretty complex undertaking in any state, Massachusetts included.
 First, the legal and medical issues common to these cases are notoriously complicated.
 And second, the plaintiff (the injured patient, or his or her legal representative) usually needs to comply with one or more procedural rules that are unique to these kinds of lawsuits.
 Finally, the plaintiff needs to understand how any statutory compensation limits ("damages caps") will affect a successful court case.
 In this article, we'll look at some key Massachusetts medical malpractice laws, including the tribunal review requirement, the lawsuit-filing deadline, and the Massachusetts medical malpractice damages cap.

 Like most states, Massachusetts has a specific statute of limitations that applies to medical malpractice lawsuits.
 These kinds of laws set a time limit (which is expressed in years) on your right to file your case in the state’s court system.
-If you wait too long to get the case started -- you try to file the initial complaint after the time limit set by the law has passed, in other words -- the court will probably throw your case out.
-In a malpractice case, that usually happens after the doctor or health care entity you are trying to sue points out that the statutory deadline has passed, and they file a motion to dismiss the case.
+If you wait too long to get the case started—in other words, you try to file the initial complaint after the time limit set by the law has passed—the court will probably throw your case out.
+In a malpractice case, that usually happens after the doctor or health care entity you are trying to sue points out that the filing deadline has passed, and they file a motion to dismiss the case.

-Whenever a medical malpractice lawsuit is filed in the state, Massachusetts General Laws Chapter 231 Section 60B requires that, within 15 days of the defendant health care provider's filed response to the lawsuit, the plaintiff (or the plaintiff's attorney) present an "offer of proof" to a special three-personal tribunal made up of:
+Whenever a medical malpractice lawsuit is filed in the state, Massachusetts General Laws Chapter 231, section 60B says that, within 15 days after the defendant health care provider has filed its response to the lawsuit, the plaintiff (or the plaintiff's attorney) must present an "offer of proof" to a special three-personal tribunal made up of:

 This tribunal is charged with determining whether the plaintiff's evidence is enough to raise a "legitimate question" of whether the defendant health care provider was negligent in providing medical care to the plaintiff.
 In making this determination, the tribunal will consider all relevant medical records, treatment notes, test results, and statements from qualified medical experts.